pokt-network/node-nanny/README.md

 Notes

+- `loadBalancer` indicates whether or not the host is running load balancer software to manage the availability of blockchain nodes.
-- Either IP or FQDN is required for each host, but cannot enter both.
+- Either `IP` or `FQDN` is required for each host, but cannot enter both.
-- FQDN is required if the nodes on the host wish to use HTTPS.
+- `FQDN` is required if the nodes on the host wish to use HTTPS.

-#### Example CSV Format
+### Example CSV Format

 | name      | location | loadBalancer | ip          | fqdn                             |
 | --------- | -------- | ------------ | ----------- | -------------------------------- |